Modern YEAR THIRTEEN (Part 2)

 ———————–Armageddon: Inferno #4

 Before we begin, this series requires some serious retconning thanks to lots of topical references and some pre-Zero Hour contradictions.
 First, Batman and company travel to August 21, 1991 Russia where Gorbachev is leader of the country and a Creeper active shortly before that date makes an appearance.
 This is fine and dandy, except that in Modern Age canon, the Creeper doesn’t debut until 1992.
 We must either retcon this story so that the Creeper that helps out is from this year and goes back in time with Batman OR that Batman and company go back to August 21, 1992 instead.
 If we go with the latter, we must ignore the topical Gorbachev 1991 topical stuff.
 I recommend the latter.
 Second, this arc fails to recognize, since it was released before Zero Hour, that there should be one sole version of Hawkman, instead splitting him into two people.
 We just have to straight-up ignore that mess.
 So what happens in this story, anyway?
 Waverider (Matthew Ryder) learns of a threat from the interdimensional tyrant known as Abraxis.
 Abraxis plans on using his Daemen minions to take control of Universe-0.
 But in order to do so, he must erect giant magickal “simulacra” of himself on four different points on the universe’s timeline.
-Waverider sends heroes to each time period, specifically sending Batman, Spectre to Russia, dateline August 21, 1992 (see above for pertinent retcon info).
+Waverider sends heroes to each time period, specifically sending Batman and Spectre to Russia, dateline August 21, 1992 (see above for pertinent retcon info).
 Joining them are heroes from other times: Ultra Boy (Legionnaire from the 31st century), a rookie Firestorm (from Bat Year Ten), and a rookie Creeper (from Bat Year Six).
 In 1992 Russia, Batman and friends deal with Daemen (as other hero groups similarly deal with them in other time periods).
 Eventually, Waverider and Spectre locate the Justice Society of America, which has been missing ever since the time of Crisis on Infinite Earths (ever since the beginning of Bat Year Eleven)!
 Spectre sics the JSA on Abraxis, who is defeated in his own home dimension.
 Afterward, the JSA permanently returns to Universe-0 and reunites with Earth’s heroes.
 Batman and his pals wanna know where the JSA has been for the past “three years.”
 (They’ve been gone closer to two-and-a-half years.)
 The answer is a tough pill to swallow.
 Shortly after the original Crisis, the JSA time-traveled back to 1945 where they wound up stuck in a limbo-like space outside of Asgard, merged with Norse gods, and fighting an endless Ragnarok simulation thanks to the manipulations of Odin.
 So while they appeared to be missing for only two-and-a-half years, they were actually gone for fifty-six years!
 Damn.
 Welcome back JSA!

 BREAKDOWNS